Discover How JavaScript Handles Object Properties and Methods

 1. Properties describe the state or attributes of an object.

-to refer to the object itself.
+3. Use this in methods to refer to the object itself.

 Did you find this article valuable?